AvalancheBreakdown/fedora-setup/README.md

 - **flatpak-packages.txt** - This file contains a list of all flat packages to install on the system. you can customise this with your choice of applications by application-id.
 - **flatpak-packages-user.txt** - This file contains a list of all flat packages to install as user. you can customise this with your choice of applications by application-id.
 - **dnf-packages.txt** - This file contains a list of all applications that will be installed via the Fedora and RPMFusion repositories.
+- **cargo-packages.txt** - This file contains a list of all crates that can be installed via Cargo.
+- **gsettings.sh** - Contains settings to change some of the defaults of GNOME
+- **hosts.sh** - Contains the link to the hosts file that can replace the default one.